Last Updated on

 Feeding your dog nachos, a burrito or a taco could be harmful (or at least disruptive) despite not being toxic.

-Nachos are also known to make pets defecate in the worst way.
+Nachos can make pets defecate in the worst way.
 Diarrhea should not be a surprise.
-Consider all the chemicals, flavorings and additives that go into commercially sold nachos.

 Never Nasty Nachos